opnsense/docs/source/manual/how-tos/cachingproxy.rst

 --------
 Under the advanced settings (see mode switch on left top of the form) you can change the cache size, directory structure and max object size to keep in cache.
-Again defaults are fine for normal browsing and creates a 100MB cache with max 4MB object size.
+Again defaults are fine for normal browsing and creates a 100 MB cache with max 4 MB object size.